[Average read time: 3 minutes]

 First things first, step 1 means make more or spend less – that’s it.
 This is where the bullshit stops, find a way to make more money and start cutting expenses or I get to die broke.
 There’s money to be made out there, just do something, anything!
 Part-time job, side hustle, or rent out a room on Airbnb and make $500-$1,000 per month.

 Step 2 is just as simple as step 1.
-Pay your shit off and use that money to pay yourself into of making the bank rich.
+Pay your shit off and use that money to pay yourself instead of making the bank rich.
 It’s not that complicated.
 Living paycheck to paycheck and barely getting by?
 Rent out a room on Airbnb and make $500-$1,000 per month.

 Step 3 is where life gets exciting.